Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \paragraph{Partial differential equations.} Learning and solving PDEs have recently emerged as significant areas of interest, reflecting the complexities inherent in accurately capturing spatiotemporal dynamics across extremely fine temporal and spatial scales.
 In contrast to the ODE operator (\eqref{eq:continuous_ode}), PDEs involve working with infinite-dimensional spaces.
 Specifically, the learning process involves creating a function that maps between two function spaces, representing the input data (like initial conditions) and the output solutions of the PDEs.

-Earliest works propose to learn a convolutional neural network as a map between finite Euclidean spaces $f_{\vtheta}$~\citep{guo2016convolutional, zhu2018bayesian, bhatnagar2019prediction}.
+\rebuttal{We highlight that the adjoint method has been used in the context of gradient-based shape optimization \citep{zahr2016adjoint}.
+However, utilizing the adjoint method for learning PDE is unexplored.} Earliest works propose to learn a convolutional neural network as a map between finite Euclidean spaces $f_{\vtheta}$~\citep{guo2016convolutional, zhu2018bayesian, bhatnagar2019prediction}.
 Building on these approaches, auto-regressive methods have been introduced to estimate the solution at discrete time steps ${\vu(\vx, t + \Delta t) = f_\vtheta(\Delta t, \vu(\vx, t))}$, and either, mix with conventional numerical methods in classical PDE solvers \citep{bar2019learning, greenfeld2019learning, hsieh2019learning}, or propagate the solution through time by recurrent calls of the networks \citep{brandstetter2022_massage}.
 All previous learning PDE methods have in common that they rely on a discretization of the domain, yet in many scenarios, it is desirable to evaluate the solution at any point in the domain.
 For these reasons, learning approaches that directly learn a mapping from a point in the domain to its solution $u_{\vtheta}$ have been actively explored in recent years \citep{yu2018deep, raissi2019physics, bar2019unsupervised}, which introduces physics constraints as losses, is covered in detail in \secref{sec:pinns}.
 Yet, these models come at the cost that they provide solutions for a particular PDE instance and do not generalize to different inputs.
-Addressing these contemporary issues of learning PDEs, directly learning the solution operator of the PDE as a map between infinite-dimensional spaces has gained traction in recent years \citep{lu2019deeponet, li2020gno, li21_fno}.
+Addressing these contemporary issues of learning PDEs, directly learning the solution operator of the PDE as a map between infinite-dimensional spaces has gained traction in recent years \citep{lu2019deeponet, li2020gno, li21_fno, gupta2021multiwavelet}.
 These models extend the fundamental work of \citet{chen1995} that first showed a universal approximation theorem for learning operator networks.
 These models are explored in more detail in \secref{sec:no}.